Graduate Study and Research

 In 1936, the Graduate School was established to administer the graduate program.
 The Ph.D., which was temporarily discontinued in 1894, was reinstated in nine departments: chemistry, chemical engineering, civil engineering, geology, history, mathematics, mechanical engineering, metallurgical engineering, and physics.
 Tomlinson Fort, professor of mathematics, was selected in 1938 as the first dean of the Graduate School.

-In 1995, graduate programs were decentralized and are now administered by the four colleges of the university, as described below.
+In 1995, graduate programs were decentralized and are now administered by the individual colleges of the university, as described below.

 College of Arts and Sciences

 The College of Arts and Sciences offers graduate degrees in the humanities, social sciences, mathematics, and natural sciences.
 The master of arts, master of science, and the doctor of philosophy degrees are given in most of the traditional academic departments and in some interdisciplinary programs.
-Advanced degrees may be obtained in the departments of biological sciences, chemistry, earth and environmental sciences, english, history, mathematics, physics, political science, psychology, and sociology.
-In addition, interdisciplinary degrees are available in American studies, environmental policy design, photonics, and polymer science and engineering.
+Advanced degrees may be obtained in the departments of biological sciences, chemistry, earth and environmental sciences, English, history, mathematics, physics, political science, psychology, statistics, and an interdisciplinary degree in Environmental policy.

 Although degree requirements vary from department to department, most require a combination of formal coursework and independent research.
 Students work closely with a faculty adviser in formulating and carrying out their research programs.
 Students admitted to a traditional department who are interested in an interdisciplinary approach may design a program of study and research which draws on faculty and facilities in other areas of the college or university.